WindowDump/thcrap_mods/chipin/README.md

 [GST大好き](https://www.youtube.com/channel/UCoQsV1On1wnbGn705cf_9Gw)

-Anyone else who actually bothered to download this meme.
+Anyone who actually bothered to download this meme.
 Bug me on Discord and I'll put your name here for the screencap.

-Mad props out to nmlgc, Arandui42.
+Mad props out to Nmlgc, Arandui42.